International Offshore Jurisdiction Review: British Virgin Islands BVI as a Tax Haven

 - The government of the British Virgin Islands is noted for its stability.
 The law in the territory is based on British common law.

-- The BVI offers a significant amount of flexibility in the way which corporate mergers and acquisitions can take place.
+- The BVI offers a significant amount of flexibility in the way that corporate mergers and acquisitions can take place.
 BVI companies and foreign companies are allowed to merge and existing companies are allowed to transfer to or from the BVI.

 - International banks having a presence in the British Virgin Islands include the London International Bank and Trust Company Ltd., The Bank of East Asia (BV) Ltd., Scotia Bank, and the First Caribbean National Bank